Taking The Leap: Practical Steps for Starting Your Design Practice

-There are several approaches to starting your design practice.
+There are several approaches to starting out.
 Whether you choose to go off on your own straight after university or after a long career working in an established office, founding your own business is very different from studying or practicing architecture, and architectural education rarely prepares students with the business development skills to manage this process well.

-Here is a general list of practical things you should keep in mind and questions you should ask yourself when starting your design practice with a lean office structure for your first few years.
+Here is a general list of practical things you should keep in mind and questions you should ask yourself when setting up a new, lean office structure for your first few years.